CognitiveRoboticsTUNI/RosPeakCedar/README.md

 The plugin is a basic ROS subscriber reading data from a topic with the type Float64.
 You can specify the name of the topic in the Qt widget.
 The plugin output a one dimensional gaussian function you could use to project to anything.
-The strength of the activation depends on the value on the ros subscriber.
+The strength of the activation depends on the value of the ros subscriber.

 Of course you can adapat it to subscribe to any topic.